tvtung2902/face-emotion/README.md

-# Facial Expression Recognition using ResNet
+# FaceEmotionNet: Deep Learning for Facial Expression Analysis

 This project implements a **Facial Expression Recognition** pipeline using **ResNet**.
 The pipeline includes **face detection** followed by **expression classification** into seven emotion categories.